Conserva Irrigation Sees Potential in Leaky Pipes

 “Sixty percent of the water we use is used outside,” he added, showing a chart that estimates the biggest sources of water use in the U.S. “We’re wasting water, so our thesis coming into this industry sector is create a professional player.”

-By focusing on proactive maintenance, replacement of inefficient irrigation equipment and the constant situations that damage said equipment—be it a lawnmower, snowblower or wild kiddo—Conserva’s main point of differentiation is showing property owners that outdoor landscapes can remain lush while using a fraction of water that traditional, leaky systems soak up.
+By focusing on proactive maintenance, replacement of inefficient irrigation equipment and the constant situations that damage said equipment—be it a lawnmower, snowblower or wild kiddo—Conserva’s main point of differentiation is showing property owners that outdoor landscapes can remain lush while using a fraction of water that traditional, leaky systems waste.

 So far the saved gallons and dollars are adding up at Outdoor Living Brands, with Conserva hitting approximately 65 units at the end of last year—and already approaching 90 during the first half of this year.